PatriciaCastagna/PatriciaCastagna/README.md

 - 📍 From Brazil living in France

 - 💻 I studied of Technological Specialization of Technology and Programming Information Systems at the job center (https://www.iefp.pt/);
-- Currently, I study at Instituto Master Trainning de Educação Profissional (https://www.institutomastertrainning.com.br/);
+- I studied at Instituto Master Trainning de Educação Profissional (https://www.institutomastertrainning.com.br/);
 - I participate in a volunteer project as a developer Full-Stack in the company Qa Coders (https://www.qacoders.com.br/);
+- I work at Company Dione (https://www.linkedin.com/company/dionesolutions/mycompany/);

 Reach me out 👇🏼